-Choosing the right Business Broker or M&A firm to sell your company is an important decision.
+Choosing a Business Broker or M&A firm to sell your company is an important decision.
 There are many good Business Brokers and M&A firms out there but just because they’re good doesn’t mean they are the right fit to sell your company.
 In the 11 tips below, we’ll discuss some of the criteria that are important to consider when selecting the right company to sell your business.
 We’ll start with tips for selecting a good business broker or M&A firm in general.
 Then we’ll give you some recommendations of things to consider for selecting the right advisory firm to sell your specific company.

 1. How long has the Business Brokerage or M&A firm been in Business?